Lead Horse Wrangler

 Report to the Camp Director and manage the Horse Wranglers.
 Work collaboratively with and help as requested, the Program Coordinator.
 Some staff may work as counselors one week and as wranglers or activity leaders other weeks.
 We endeavor to have a friendly workplace where all staff members take pride and responsibility in their work and strive to keep open lines of communication and respect between all.

-Currently two quarter horses with Western saddles.
+Currently three horses with a mix of western and english saddles.
 Sonny and Minnie came from a trail riding business and have been with Wildwood Ranch since June 2019.
+Dozer used to be a jumper and arrived in 2022.
 Our arena is movable and is set up with 12ft panels.

 - Must be at least 18 years of age or a high school graduate.